Using the Point-to-Point Method for Fault Current Calcs

 Components of a Point-to-Point Fault Current Calculation

 To perform the calculation, you must account for everything that impedes the flow of current.
 The main sources of impedance are the utility source, transformers, and conductors.
-Additionally, running motors can temporarily add current during a fault.
+Additionally, running motors can add current during a fault if they are online at the time of the event.

 Source Impedance